Diet Coke Plus

 Diet Coke Plus, also marketed as Coca-Cola Light Plus, was a formulation of Diet Coke fortified with vitamins and minerals.
 It was sweetened with a blend of aspartame and acesulfame potassium.

 The drink was first released in April 2007 in the United States.
-Coca-Cola then launched it in Belgium in July 2007, followed by Britain in October 2007, France, Germany and Finland in 2008.
+Coca-Cola then launched it in Belgium in July 2007, followed by Britain in October 2007, and France, Germany and Finland in 2008.
 It was also released in Brazil in January 2010.